Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme-german.txt

 1.3
 - Added new items for sale: Grimoire of Pestilential Thought, Cowl of Deepest Shadows, Skeletal Key, Tear of Salieru-Dei
-- Added new spell scrolls for sale: Tasha's Unbearable Derisive Laughter, Modron Mind
+- Added new spell scrolls for sale: Tasha's Unbearable Derisive Laughter, Modron Mind, Vrock's Screech
 - Fixed a resource name conflict with the "Skip Chateau Irenicus" mod

 1.2